 It’s hard to resist a good bargain, right?
 That’s the philosophy behind penetration pricing, which starts off with lower-than-market rates to draw consumers to choose a particular brand.

 It’s partly how Redbox — those DVD kiosks in front of your local grocery store — competed with Blockbuster.
 When Redbox entered the movie rental market in 2002, they led with an aggressively competitive price of $1.00 per day for DVD rentals and no late fees.

 It was drastically cheaper than Blockbuster’s $2.99 to $4.99 per rental, plus late fees.
 Around the same period, a DVD subscription service called Netflix started gaining popularity, and the rest is history.

-So, what is penetration pricing exactly?
+So, what does penetration pricing mean exactly?
 And is it right for your business?
-Let’s find out.
+Let’s take a closer look:

 What is penetration pricing?

 Penetration pricing is a vigorous pricing strategy in which a business enters the marketplace offering their product or service at an extremely low price.
 The goal of penetration pricing is to disrupt existing businesses by luring customers away with a much lower price.